-A great product slogan is memorable.
+A great product slogan differentiates your brand.
 Even more importantly, it makes your brand memorable.
 GE "brings good things to light."
 Motel 6 will always "leave the lights on for you."
 And a whispered "Zoom, zoom!" means Mazda.

-Granted, all those companies had big budgets to boost their brands.
-But the six straightforward rules below can help any entrepreneur come up with a tagline that will boost a brand.
+Granted, all those companies had big budgets to bring notice to their brands.
+But the six straightforward rules below can help any entrepreneur come up with a tagline that will boost a brand's recognition.

 When you first heard the above slogans, what about them made them stick in your mind?
 Or consider these two examples, both used by KFC: "Finger-lickin' good!" and "Today tastes so good!"
 The first references good-old American slang for gooey but great food.
 The second frankly makes no sense.